Auto-fill for Android apps and browsers

 Auto-fill in other Android web browsers

-The accessibility service allows the Dashlane bubble to help you auto-fill your log in information in other Android apps but it also allows the bubble to help you in other Android web browsers such as Chrome, Edge and Samsung Browser.
+The accessibility service allows the Dashlane bubble to help you auto-fill your log in information in other Android apps but it also allows the bubble to help you in other Android web browsers such as Chrome and Edge.

 The bubble will pop up next to the log in fields, exactly as it does in other apps.

 Please note that it might slow your web browser down a bit as it needs to analyze the web pages in order to find the log in fields.
 If you do experience slowness of your browser and you wish to fix it, disabling Dashlane in the accessibility settings of your device is the best way of doing so.